1971 Iraq poison grain disaster: Causes

-Mercury was ingested through the consumption of homemade bread, meat and other animal products obtained from livestock given treated barley, vegetables grown from soil contaminated with mercury, game birds that had fed on the grain and fish caught in rivers, canals, and lakes into which treated grain had been dumped by the farmers.
+Mercury was ingested through the consumption of homemade bread, meat and other animal products obtained from livestock given treated barley, vegetables grown from soil contaminated with mercury, game birds that had fed on the grain and fish caught in rivers, canals, and lakes into which treated grain had been dumped by farmers.
 Ground seed dust inhalation was a contributing factor in farmers during sowing and grinding.
 Consumption of ground grain in homemade bread is thought to have been the major source of toxicity, since no cases were reported in urban areas, where government flour supplies were commercially regulated.

 Symptoms, outbreak and treatment

 The effect of mercury took some time – the latent period between ingestion and the first symptoms (typically paresthesia – numbness in the extremities) was between 16 and 38 days.
 Paresthesia was the predominant symptom in less serious cases.
 Worse cases included ataxia (typically loss of balance), blindness or reduced vision, and death resulting from central nervous system failure.
 Anywhere between 20 and 40 mg of mercury has been suggested as sufficient for paresthesia (between 0.5 and 0.8 mg/kg of body weight).
 On average, individuals affected consumed 20 kg or so of bread; the 73,000 tonnes provided would have been sufficient for over 3 million cases.

 The hospital in Kirkuk received large numbers of patients with symptoms that doctors recognised from the 1960 outbreak.
 The first case of alkylmercury poisoning was admitted to hospital on 21 December.
 By 26 December, the hospital had issued a specific warning to the government.
-By January 1972, the government had started to strongly warn the populace about eating the grain, although dispatches did not mention the large numbers already ill.
-The Iraqi Army soon ordered disposal of the grain and eventually declared the death penalty for anyone found selling it.
-Farmers dumped their supplies wherever possible, and it soon got into the water supply (particularly the River Tigris), causing further problems.
-The government issued a news blackout and released little information about the outbreak.
+By January 1972, the government had started to strongly warn the populace against eating the grain, although dispatches did not mention the large numbers already ill.
+The Iraqi Army soon ordered disposal of the grain and eventually declared anyone found selling it would receive the death penalty.
+Farmers dumped their supplies wherever possible, contaminating the water supply (particularly the Tigris).
+The government initiated a news blackout and released little information about the outbreak.

 The World Health Organization assisted the Iraqi government through the supply of drugs, analytical equipment and expertise.
 Many new treatments were tried, since existing methods for heavy metal poisoning were not particularly effective.
 Dimercaprol was administered to several patients, but caused rapid deterioration of their condition.
 It was ruled out as a treatment for this sort of poisoning following the outbreak.
 Polythiol resins, penicillamine and dimercaprol sulfonate all helped, but are believed to have been largely insignificant in overall recovery and outcomes.
 Dialysis was tested on a few patients late in the treatment period, but they showed no clinical improvement.
 The result of all treatments was varied, with some patients' blood mercury level being dramatically reduced, but a negligible effect in others.
 All patients received periods of treatment interspersed with lay periods; continuous treatment was suggested in future cases.
 Later treatment was less effective in reducing blood toxicity.